brybarrett/Harry-Yates/README.md

 Hi, I'm Harry,

-A Frontend Developer with expertise in JavaScript, TypeScript, and React.
+A Web Developer specialised in TypeScript, React, and Three.js.

 <!-- WEATHER_START -->

-Based in Stockholm, where the temperature is 3.86°C, right now you can see patterns of broken clouds.
+Based in Stockholm, where the temperature is 2.87°C, right now you can see patterns of broken clouds.

 <!-- WEATHER_END -->

 <p align="left">